 Was your child recently evaluated — either by the school, a private clinic, or independent evaluator?
-It’s important to share the report with your child’s teachers (if the evaluator or your lawyer, if you have one, doesn’t object).
-Here are suggestions on how to start.
+It can be helpful to share the report evaluation with your child’s teachers.

 1. I just got the evaluation report back, and I learned a lot from it.
 I’d like to share it with you.

 Opening the conversation by offering to share the results isn’t threatening.
 And focusing on what you learned takes pressure off the teachers.
 The goal is to open a dialogue, not to make demands right away.
 Are you planning to do anything differently at home as a result of what you learned?
 Try to have at least one thing in mind before your conversation.

 2. Which parts of the report do you think best describe my child?
 Are any of the results surprising?

 This question allows teachers to share openly with you.
 It gives them the chance to start thinking about how the report matches what they see every day in the classroom.